danielaparker/jsoncons/doc/ref/basic_json.md

 When assigned a new `basic_json` value, the old value is overwritten.
 The type of the new value may be different from the old value.

 The definition of the character type of text strings is supplied via the `CharT` template parameter.
-Implementation policies for arrays and objects are provided via the `ImplementationPolicy` template parameter.
+Implementation policies for arrays and objects are provided via the `Policy` template parameter.
 A custom allocator may be supplied with the `Allocator` template parameter, which a `basic_json` will rebind to internal data structures.